nonso01/A_STEP_IN_RUST/README.md

 # a_step_in_rust

-> A repository containing all, the good, exiting, and buitiful stuffs i learn in the _RUST_ language.
+> A repository containing all, the good, exiting, and beautiful stuffs i learn in the _RUST_ language.
 Looking forward to becoming a great software engineer.

 # let's get started.